GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/workshops.md

 ---
 **Coming Workshops**

-[T](../img/barbaraclose191019-20.pdf)he workshop we had scheduled for August had to be canceled by the instructor because of travel restrictions.
-We are working to plan other workshop opportunities.
+Due to the Coronavirus, in-person workshops are on hold.
+We are working on other teaching and learning opportunities.

 [Guild Gift Certificate Order Form](/img/gvcg-gift-certificate.pdf)